Board of Directors

 Lewis McWhite, Greenville

-I was born and raised in Greenville and left SC after my wife and I finished both undergraduate and graduate school at the University of SC in Columbia.
-We ended up in the Dallas, TX area where our girls were born, and we lived there for 15 years.
-We returned to SC in December of 1999 and have been here since.
-My wife and I are both retired (I was an IT professional, and my wife worked in higher education), but I do work three days a week as a driver for Meals on Wheels Greenville County.
+Lewis was born and raised in Greenville and left SC after he and his wife finished both undergraduate and graduate school at the University of SC in Columbia.
+They ended up in the Dallas, TX area, where their daughters were born, and lived there for 15 years.
+They returned to SC in December of 1999 and have been here since.
+Lewis and his wife Melissa are both retired (he was an IT professional and she worked in higher education), but he does work three days a week as a driver for Meals on Wheels Greenville County.

-Like many, I have been riding a bicycle all my life, but only started serious road cycling in 2009 after traveling for years and was out of shape.
-My teenage daughter and I trained for the Wheels for Meals 25 mile course that year and I was hooked after that.
-I started riding at SCTAC/Donaldson Center with the Greenville Spinners Bicycle Club in 2010.
-Over the last 15 years, my cycling efforts include many charity rides and some exciting and challenging adventures including at least 10 Greenville Wheels for Meals, Safe Harbor, MS Breakaway to the Beach, Flight of the Dove, 5 Hincapie Gran Fondos, 3 times Assault on Mt.
+Lewis started riding at SCTAC/Donaldson Center with the Greenville Spinners Bicycle Club in 2010.
+Over the last 15 years, his cycling efforts include many charity rides and some exciting and challenging adventures including at least 10 Greenville Wheels for Meals, Safe Harbor, MS Breakaway to the Beach, Flight of the Dove, 5 Hincapie Gran Fondos, 3 times Assault on Mt.
 Mitchell, and 5 years of the cross-state Ride to Remember/Ride to End Alzheimers rides.
-Most recently I have run SAG for both the Hincapie Gran Fondos and Ride to End Alzheimers rides.
+Most recently he provides SAG for both the Hincapie Gran Fondos and Ride to End Alzheimers.

 Brad Cantrell, Greenville